georgiybykov/studapp/README.md

 # README

 Just the way I am studying how to code Ruby on Rails.
-One more interesting thing :)# studapp
+One more interesting thing :)